smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

 2. From the content-api folder containing the API application files and the new Dockerfile you created, type the following command to create a Docker image for the API application.
 This command does the following:

-   - Executes the Docker build command to produce the image
+   - Executes the Docker build command to produce the image.

-   - Tags the resulting image with the name `content-api` (-t)
+   - Tags the resulting image with the name `content-api` (-t).

    - The final dot (`.`) indicates to use the Dockerfile in this current directory context.
 By default, this file is expected to have the name `Dockerfile` (case sensitive).